Rhyan Grant: 2010–11 to 2013–14

+2014–15 to 2015–16

 The following year, Grant's long-awaited return from injury came on 22 November 2014 when he was selected on the bench against the newly re-branded Melbourne City FC in Round 7.
 Grant was substituted onto the field for Ali Abbas in the 68th minute.
 For the rest of the season, Grant was consistently a part of the match-day squads, but mainly used of the bench, starting only a handful of games.
 The new Sydney FC coach, Graham Arnold, cited the reason for this was largely due to Grant missing a lot of tactical sessions during pre-season as he was returning from injury.
 Grant scored his first goal since coming back from injury in the Round 18 clash of the 2014–15 A-League season against Central Coast Mariners at Allianz Stadium with a 25-yard screamer in which Sydney FC would go on to win 4–2.
 Days later, Grant was rewarded for his form after returning from injury with a 2-year contract extension, along with teammate Sebastian Ryall.
-Prior to Grant's injury in 2013, he was mainly deployed as a utility player at the club but Arnold believed he would excel at right fullback and had agreed with Grant to concentrate on these qualities in the 2015 off-season.
+Prior to Grant's injury in 2013, he was mainly deployed as a utility player at the club but Arnold believed he would excel at right-back and had agreed with Grant to concentrate on these qualities in the 2015 off-season.

 Grant began his transformation as specialized fullback during the 2015–16 A-League season, starting in all matches up until Round 26 as either a right or left back, missing only one game through suspension.

+2016–17 to 2017–18

 The 2016–17 season was another breakout season for Grant.
 He played every minute of every match in all competitions of the season, scoring 2 and assisting 5 while mainly playing in the right-back position.
 He would continue his success by scoring in the 69th minute of the grand final against Melbourne Victory to make it 1–1, where Sydney would eventually win 4–2 on penalties to lift the double.
 His form throughout the season earned him a call-up to Australian national soccer team 30-man train-on squad for the 2017 Confederations Cup.
 However, on 30 May 2017, it was announced that he did not make the final 23-man squad.
 Grant was also rewarded for his fantastic season by being selected for the 2016–17 PFA Team of the Season.

 Grant suffered another anterior cruciate ligament injury in July 2017, keeping him out of the game for several months.
 The injury was sustained to his left knee this time, whereas the injury in 2013 was his right knee.
 Grant was able to return to training by the end of the season and had made himself available for selection for the final game of the regular season.
 However, ultimately Grant did not appear in either of Sydney FC's remaining two games of the season.